Choosing the Right Cutting Wheel (Based on Cutting Material)

 Choosing Cutting Wheel- Based on wheel type (T1/T27)

-An angle grinder uses two types of cutting wheels: Type 1 (flat wheel), and Type 27 (depressed center wheel).
+An angle grinder uses two types of cutting wheels: Type 1 (flat wheel) and Type 27 (depressed center wheel).

 Type 1 Cutting Wheels are utilized for the general cutting of metals.
-Type 1 cutting wheels are flat wheels that do not have a depressed center so they can provide a large cutting surface.
+Type 1 cutting wheels are flat wheels that do not have a depressed center so that they can provide a large cutting surface.

 Choosing Cutting Wheel- Based on wheel thickness